How Do You Know Whether Your Instagram Direct Message Has Been Read?

 - Hit Send.

-You can also send a message using someone’s profile.
+Another method of accessing the DM system is through viewing someone’s profile.
 This is quite useful when you stumble across a profile with content you like or recognize and want to reach out to that person.

 - Write the message as you normally would in the box at the bottom.